abu-dhabi-code/KyselyApp/README.md

 # KyselyApp
-## Web application for creating and answeing quizzes
+## Web application for creating and answering quizzes